NotNotQuinn/go-calculator/README.md

 Simply `go run .` and type a math expression.

-Only the first 3 words are taken into consideration.
+Only the first 3 words are taken into consideration, and things like `1+1` will not work, they must be seperated by spaces like so: `1 + 1`.

 Valid operations:
   - `+`